Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 Using all of these metrics in combination gives a really good overview of the performance of a classification model, and gives us an understanding of the different scenarios & considerations!

 <br>
-In the code below, we utilize in-built functionality from scikit-learn to calculate these four metrics.
+In the code below, I utilized in-built functionality from scikit-learn to calculate these four metrics.

 ```python
 # Classification accuracy